Understanding auto insurance coverage can prove to be very complicated for the average Joe.

 However, each of these coverage types can be broken down into a few other coverage types on top of that.
 But more on that in a minute.

 Tip: It is possible to have full coverage on one vehicle and liability-only on a different vehicle on the same policy.

 But the limits of liability you choose will be the same for every vehicle on an auto policy.

 Part 1: Liability Coverage

-Simply put, liability coverage is designed to “pay back” people you have physically injured OR to fix or replace OTHER PEOPLE’S property that you damaged.
+In short, liability coverage is designed to “pay back” people you have physically injured OR to fix/replace OTHER PEOPLE’S property that you may have damaged.

 Uninsured and Underinsured Motorist –Liability Coverage

 UM and UIM are considered a liability coverage part on the personal auto insurance policy…even though you, as the insured, are not at-fault for damages.